 This course provides training for the aeronautical skill, knowledge, and procedures, using both ATD simulators and airplanes, to acquire the FAA Instrument Rating: Airplane.
 It is most successfully offered commensurate with AER 1110, with both ground and flight training coinciding to the best extent possible for optimal learning.
 The course builds skills with basic attitude flying, using radio navigation aids, air traffic control phraseology in the instrument (IFR) environment; students experience flight solely by reference to instruments by first training in ATD simulators maximally, followed by airplane training either by wearing a visionlimited hood or by flying in actual instrument conditions with their instructors.
 Full training in instrument navigation on cross-country trips with multiple instrument approaches are conducted.
 The ultimate goal is to achieve an FAA Instrument: Airplane rating added on to their airplane category and Single-Engine Land class rating.
-All training is conducted in flight stages with stage exams until graduation from the course, whereby applicants are evaluated for a course grade when flight training is completed, based on four Stage Checks (written tests and flight tests) and recorded attendance throughout the semester.
-The course includes 52 flight hours and all students pay the same flight fees, which are based on the number of flight hours.
-After completion of the course, students are recommended for an FAA instrument rating oral and flight test and their final grades are then submitted.
-Prerequisite: AER 1020 or permission of program director, Corequisite: AER 1110 or permission of program director [Course fee: \$12,722]
+All training is conducted in flight stages with stage exams until graduation from the course, whereby applicants are recommended for an FAA oral and instrument flight test; 6-8 hours of flight practicum per week.
+Prerequisite: AER 1020 or permission of program director, Corequisite: AER 1110 or permission of program director [Course fee: \$11,612]